Citing and referencing: Vancouver 2022

 • place of publication is not required for books

-Two of the main reasons why we use referencing styles are to acknowledge our sources and to give readers the information they need to find the sources for themselves.
-This requires two elements: in-text citations and a reference list.
-For a numbered referencing style such as Vancouver, citations within the text usually include only a number.
-Each in-text citation has a corresponding entry in the reference list.
-Each reference list entry corresponds with an in-text number (citation) and includes the author’s name and the publication year, the title, and the publication details.
+Each reference list entry has a number corresponding with an in-text citation and includes the author’s name and the publication year, the title, and the publication details.
 More guidance and examples related to Vancouver citations and references are included in the contents of this guide.
 Please check with your unit coordinator for any specific referencing or formatting requirements.

 Sources using Vancouver

-We've listed some sources that use the Vancouver referencing style, similar to Monash's new Vancouver style, so you can see examples in action:
+We've listed some sources that use the Vancouver referencing style, similar to Monash's Vancouver style, so you can see examples in action: